click-clack-hotel/webpage/README.md

-# Spyre - Slick contemporary multipurpose theme
+# Click Clack Hotel Web

 ### Prerequisites

 ```
 Node.js
+Firebase
 ```

 ### Installing

 ```
-npm install gulp-cli -g
 npm install
+npm install gulp -g
 ```

 ## Running in dev mode

-It will run a local dev server (http://localhost:3000) and open the first page (http://localhost:3000/pages/index.html).
+It will run a local dev server (http://localhost:3030) and open the first page (http://localhost:3030/public/index.html).
-Any changes in the code will reload the page immediately.

 ```
-gulp
+npm start
 ```

 ## Deployment

-It will generate a dist folder with minified js and css files.
+It will compile and deploy the local project to Firebase Hosting.

 ```
-gulp build
+firebase deploy
 ```

-More information on the website.